webix-hub/docs/data/spreadsheet/cell_content.md

 {{sample 65_spreadsheet/02_api/15_lock_cell.html}}

-Adding a Dropdown into a Cell
+Adding an Editor into a Cell
 ----------------------

 It's possible to add an editor into a cell of the sheet.
 It can include either some custom options or values of a cell range.